philrmass/style-explorer/README.md

 _This JavaScript React application lets you explore the colors of a website or image_

+_This was originally created as my capstone project for Epicodus.
+You can read the project proposal [here](docs/proposal.md)_

 ## Setup and Installation

 To build the project